BhavishyaPuttagunta/BhavishyaPuttagunta/README.md

 **Data Engineer:Princeton IT Services**
 **Client:New York Power Authority**
 *May 2024 – Present*
+- Designed and implemented scalable ETL processes, enhancing data flow principles aligning with business needs.
-- Successfully installed, configured, and implemented the Ataccama One DQ Suite, ensuring 100% alignment with the architecture defined by the Solution Engineering team.
+- Successfully installed, configured, and implemented the Ataccama One DQ Suite, ensuring 100% alignment with architecture defined by the Solution Engineering team.
+- Optimized data governance processes for Financial Management, Procurement, Supply Chain, and Asset Management in SAP ERP, reducing data-related downtime by 15%.
-- Assessed and migrated over 500 data quality business rules from Trillium DQ to Ataccama, enhancing rule efficiency by 20% and improving data accuracy across CRM datasets.
+- Assessed and migrated over 500 data quality business rules from Trillium DQ to Ataccama, achieving a 20% efficiency increase.
-- Established seamless connections between Ataccama One and SAP systems, profiling and monitoring datasets with a 30% reduction in profiling time.
-- Onboarded modules to Ataccama, resulting in a 25% improvement in data quality scores for Microsoft Dynamics 365 CRM datasets.
+- Onboarded modules to Ataccama, improving data quality scores for Microsoft Dynamics 365 CRM datasets by 25% and achieving 95% platform adoption with cross-functional teams.
-- Partnered with 10+ cross-functional teams to align DQ rules with business requirements, achieving a 95% adoption rate of the Ataccama platform across relevant teams.
-- Optimized processes for Financial Management, Procurement, Supply Chain, and Asset Management in SAP ERP, enabling a 15% reduction in data-related downtime.
+- Enhanced data governance through Ataccama One, leading to a 20% governance efficiency increase.
+- Designed a dashboard using Tableau like data visualization technology.
+Architectured, implemented and deployed new data models and data processes in production.Performed data analysis to generate business insights and managed data warehouse plans for a group of Meta products.
+- The load time of a dashboard was increased from 45.8s to 4.5s.
+**Client: Princeton IT Services (Internal Project)**
+- Developed a security tool to check and validate existing DNS Records for DMARC, DKIM and SPF Records.
+- Implemented a user-friendly DNS Records Generation tool utilizing the Cryptography library in Python.
+- Deployed the application using AWS Lambda to a domain owned by Princeton IT Services.

+**Azure Data Engineer:Imbuesys Inc**
+*May 2023 - May 2024*
+- Designed and maintained an efficient data pipeline architecture, improving data processing speed by 30% and supporting data-driven decision-making.Developed optimized SQL queries, reducing query execution time by 40% and improving database performance.
-- Identified and implemented enhancements to existing DQ processes, leading to a 20% increase in data governance efficiency and improved reporting accuracy.
+- Built and maintained over 15+ interactive dashboards and reports using Power BI and Tableau, enhancing business insights and operational efficiency.Collaborated with cross-functional teams to enhance system functionality, leading to a 25% increase in data accessibility and usability.
+- Designed and implemented ETL pipelines processing millions of records daily, reducing data transformation time by 50%.Effectively communicated insights and recommendations to technical and business stakeholders, influencing strategic decisions and driving a 20% improvement in operational performance.
+- Utilized AWS services (CloudFormation, EC2, IAM, Lambda) to deploy scalable solutions, reducing cloud costs by 15%.
+- Managed Git repositories, ensuring version control and seamless collaboration across teams, reducing deployment errors by 30%.Leveraged Python for automation, cutting manual data processing efforts by 50% and improving workflow efficiency.
+- Developed ETL infrastructure, optimizing data extraction, transformation, and loading, reducing latency by 40% and ensuring real-time data availability.
+**Client:National Council of State Boards of Nursing**
+Designed and maintained a real-time data pipeline on Azure using Event Hubs, Stream Analytics, and Data Factory, improving data processing efficiency by 70% and handling 1,000+ events/sec.
+Processed and transformed real-time and historical stock data with Azure Databricks (PySpark), cutting processing time by 40% and improving query performance by 5x using Azure Synapse Analytics.
+Stored terabytes of structured and unstructured data in Azure Data Lake Storage and optimized querying to reduce retrieval time by 50%.Developed interactive Power BI dashboards for real-time stock tracking and trends, enhancing reporting efficiency by 50%, and automated alerts using Azure Functions to reduce manual monitoring by 90%.
+Leveraged serverless Azure SQL and autoscaling Databricks clusters, reducing cloud costs by 30%, and streamlined automation with ADF triggers to eliminate manual data pipeline interventions.

 **Graduate Student Assistant- Arizona State University**
 *Jan 2023 – May 2023*